2005-2011 Toyota Tacoma DoubleCab

 You'll have to remove the door panel to get to the factory speaker, which is attached to the door with four 10mm bolts.
 The factory speaker is molded to the bracket, so you'll need a new bracket to mount any aftermarket speaker.

-As mentioned above, mounting brackets for aftermarket 6"x9" speakers are not available, so if you have your heart set on putting 6"x9"s in there, you'll need to fabricate your own brackets.
-We do offer wiring harnesses that will connect your new speakers to the factory wiring, so you won't need to splice into the factory wires or cut the factory plug to attach a new speaker.
+As mentioned above, mounting brackets for aftermarket 6"x9" speakers are not available, so if you have your heart set on putting 6"x9"s in there, you'll need to fabricate your own brackets or use our universal backstraps.
+Use Posi-Products speaker connectors to connect your new speakers to the factory wiring, so you won't need to splice into the factory wires or cut the factory plug to attach a new speaker.

 Front door tweeters

-You can cut off the factory heat shrink off the plug pictured here, cut the connections when they parallel together, and connect them to your speakers.
+You can cut off the factory heat shrink off the plug pictured above, cut the connections when they parallel together, and connect them to your speakers.

 Now here's the good news – if you're installing new tweeters, look for a tweeter with a threaded hole on the back.
 Then you can use a backstrap to mount the tweeter to the holes in the factory tweeter bracket.